jhpyle/docassemble/_docs/functions.md

 ## <a name="noun_plural"></a>noun_plural()

+The English language version of this function passes all arguments through to the `pluralize()` function of [pattern.en].

 * `noun_plural('friend')` returns `friends`
 * `noun_plural('fish')` returns `fish`
 * `noun_plural('moose')` returns `mooses`

-The English language version of this function passes through all arguments to the `en.noun.plural()` function of the [NodeBox English Linguistics Library].

 ## <a name="ordinal_number"></a>ordinal_number()